Kreshel/RESTful-API/README.md

 # flask_api

 An API for retrieving data on annual rainfall in Fortaleza, Brazil 1850-1979.
-This public information is intended for use in academia and as such this API is free for use but requests will be limited to 1 request/second.
+This public information is intended for use in academia and as such is free for use, but requests will be limited to 1 request/second.